cargomedia/pulsar-rest-api/README.md

 ### Running
 You can run pulsar-rest-api using default arguments or specify them on your own.

+`--config-repo` Specify pulsar configuration repository.

-`--pulsar-repos` Specify list of pulsar configuration repositories.
+`--conf-branch` Specify branch for pulsar configuration repository (default set to `master`).

 `--port` Specify port where server listen for requests (default set to `80801`).